makrai/notes/hlavnova23-typol-for-cross-ling-behav-test.md

   * one of the most general and widely useful NLP applications (McCann+ 2018)
   * enables zero-shot evaluation of models
   * We create tests that cover a diverse set of reasoning capabilities
-  * ling feats
+  * ling features
-    * general linguistic features that are expressed differently across langs —negation, numerals, spatial and temporal expressions, and compar
+    * general linguistic features that are expressed differently across langs
+      * negation, numerals, spatial and temporal expressions, and comparatives
     * features unique to certain languages eg time in Swahili, measure words in Chinese, compounding possessives in Finnish, and motion verbs in Russian
 * We evaluate SOTA LMs on the generated tests in zero-shot and one-shot